mikedane/giraffeacademy.com/content/programming-languages/c/28-dereferencing-pointers.md

 seo_title: "Dereferencing Pointers | C | Mike Dane"
 subheader:
      greeting: C - Programming Language
-     description: This course covers the basics of programming in C. Work your way through the videos and we'll teach you everything you need to know to start your programming journey!
+     description: This course covers the basics of programming in C. Work your way through the videos/articles and I'll teach you everything you need to know to start your programming journey!
 description: This tutorial covers dereferencing pointers in C.
 author: Mike Dane
 image: dereferencing-pointers.png